Frostlock/Warrens/README.md

 This repository contains a python game called 'Warrens'.
 It is meant as a coding playground for me to have some fun with Python.

-The current implementation is based on pygame.
+The current GUI implementation is based on pygame.

 Feel free to fork a copy and get your hands dirty!

+Check out the Wiki for some installation instructions.

 -Frost